top of page

 • After clicking in Run in Real-Time, many processes take place, including building, code generation, and deployment of code to the target.
 These processes take between 5s and 20s.

-• If the model doesn't run, check if the E-STOP or one of the End-of-Travel-Switches are pressed.
+• If the model doesn't run, check if the E-STOP or one of the End-of-Travel-Switches (optional) are pressed.

 • To stop the model from running, you can click Stop in Simulink®, press the E-STOP (if configured), press the End-of-Travel-Switch, or any logic fed into the Stop Simulation Block in Simulink®.
 We strongly recommend the use of these features to keep operation of EMB safe!